-With 20 years of experience in the Vacuum Excavation industry, PIER (UK) pride themselves on putting safe excavation and the safety of everyone on-site at the top of their priority list.
+With 20 years of experience across a number of industries, PIER (UK) pride themselves on putting safe excavation and the safety of everyone on-site at the top of their priority list.
 Excavation safety is a combination of safety precautions in and around excavation areas and trenches in order to eliminate or control any potential hazards.

 Safe excavation and groundwork are an integral part of modern construction work, but with Health and Safety regulations continually changing, ensuring that the job is completed in an efficient and safe manner can sometimes be a challenge to workers.